 Learning theory – rewarding the good stuff to increase it happening

 One of the foundations of learning theory is that when you reinforce (reward) your dog for doing something, they are more likely to repeat the behaviour.
 If you do not reinforce the behaviour, it will stop or go away.
 It sounds simple – and it is!
 Reinforce more of the good stuff, prevent the bad stuff or train an alternative (acceptable) behaviour.

 We may not realise it but we are training our dogs all the time.
 Dogs are like sponges – soaking up information and learning all the time – and often we don’t use this to our advantage.
 If you don’t pay attention to what you are teaching your dog (either on purpose or inadvertently), you may end up with a dog that you’ve trained to jump up at you, whine and nudge for attention, beg for food, or even run away from you when you call them!

 Using food in training

 From a scientific perspective, food in training is often referred to as a primary reinforcer.
-It’s primary because dogs (and us) need food to survive and the delivery of it, after performing the desired behaviour, is reinforcing – increasing the likelihood of the behaviour being repeated.
+It’s primary because dogs (and us) need food to survive, and the delivery of it – after performing the desired behaviour – is reinforcing, which increases the likelihood of the behaviour being repeated.
 Don’t just take our word for it though, have a read of ‘The Proper Use of Food in Dog Training‘ by the Pet Professional Guild, which goes into more detail.

 Contrary to popular belief, you will not be bribing your dog to do anything for you (the food is a consequence of the behaviour, not an inducement/bribe), or turning them into a ‘cookie monster.’
 You don’t have to use food reinforcers forever, as eventually you fade them out and reinforce your dog randomly rather than every time – ensuring that you still praise your dog for performing the desired behaviour.